 Concerning overall punch list management, an experienced team member should be the one to create and manage the administration of the list as this is a vital component to project success.
 This person should thoroughly understand the scope and magnitude of the work.
 They should know which tasks are needed to get done and who to assign to each one.
 They should have the relationships to get the job done and have the authority to resolve problems on their own as they arise.
 You should empower this person and let them know you trust them while getting across the importance of the job.

 A central goal of every project is to avoid exceeding the construction budget.
 But often, budgets overruns occur when just trying to close out the project.
-Alternatively, setting a budget for the punch list in advance can be a helpful tactic keep a project on budget.
+Alternatively, setting a budget for the punch list in advance can be a helpful tactic to keep a project on budget.
 It also helps advance construction punch lists faster because there are fewer questions about where the money needs to come from to complete.
 Of course, setting up this budget as part of the initial project allocation is most effective.

 Overall, the benefits of setting up a budget for a construction punch list in advance include: